thor0215/hassio-xfinity-usage/README.md

 2. Install the Xfinity Usage addon
 3. Enter your username and password using the configuration page
+4. If you are using MQTT, see the [MQTT Setup](#mqtt-setup) instructions below
-4. After starting the addon, check the log for "INFO: Usage data retrieved and processed"
+5. After starting the addon, check the log for "INFO: Usage data retrieved and processed"
-5. Now go to Developer tools -> States and search for sensor.xfinity_usage
+6. Now go to Developer tools -> States and search for sensor.xfinity_usage or for MQTT setups, sensor.xfinity_internet_usage

 Addon Defaults: Page Timeout is 45 seconds and the script runs every 15 minutes (900 seconds)